LSU discouraging spring break travel; could close campus if deemed 'beneficial' amid coronavirus

 LSU is considering temporarily suspending face-to-face instruction because of the novel coronavirus, officials said Saturday.

-In a prepared statement, the school said there are no confirmed cases of the novel coronavirus at LSU.
+In a message to students and families, the school said there are no confirmed cases of the novel coronavirus at LSU.

 "As of this time, there is no reason to believe anyone at LSU is clinically affected," according to the statement.